PandemiaProject/pandemia/docs/source/user_guide.rst

 -  **Contact Tracing**

-The input component also specifies how many agents can have their contacts traced each day.
+The policy maker component also specifies how many agents can have their contacts traced each day.
 If an agent is tested and their current infectiousness is above the test threshold, then with probability :math:`1 - p` the agent tests positive, where :math:`p` is the